RapTho/iot-digital-engineering/5_subscriber.md

 Your task is to develop a Python subscriber app that:

-- Subscribes to a topic on the previously deployed Mosquitto broker on port 8083 (WebSocket)
+- Subscribes to a topic on the previously deployed mosquitto broker on port 8083 (WebSocket)
 - Receives messages from the broker and stores them in a Cloudant database
 - Enforce a message schema

 ## Hints

-- Use the paho-mqtt library to connect to the Mosquitto broker and subscribe to a topic.
+- Use the paho-mqtt library to connect to the mosquitto broker and subscribe to a topic.
 - Use the requests library to send HTTP requests to the Cloudant database API.
 - Use basic authentication to authenticate with the Cloudant database.
 - Load environment variables from a .env file using the python-dotenv library.
-- Use a try-except block to handle errors when connecting to the Mosquitto broker or publishing messages.
+- Use a try-except block to handle errors when connecting to the mosquitto broker or publishing messages.

 ## Cloudant Database API